You want smart political talk without the meltdowns?

 Thank you for having me, Sean.

-I I I'm not sure why.
+The question, okay, I'm not sure why.

-If MBC's report is correct, do you think that the president will be questioned why did you choose Brittany Griner, who's only been in jail a short time versus a Marine that has been in jail for years.
+If MBC's report is correct, do you think that the president will be questioned, why did you choose Brittany Griner, who's only been in jail a short time, versus a Marine that has been in jail for years?

-Shouldn't we have gotten both of them for the price of one?
+If we're going to give back the merchant of death, shouldn't we have gotten both of them for the price of one?

 Absolutely.

-You know, he has scored political points by uh trading as celebrity rather than a former U.S. Marine.
+You know, he has scored political points by trading as celebrity rather than a former U.S. Marine.

-I mean, but the truth is, uh Sean, is that right now there are 23 Americans jailed in Russian prisons, and they're just regular folks, you know, like like Paul Whelan, who uh, like you said, served our country valiantly.
+I mean, but the truth is, Sean, is that right now there are 23 Americans jailed in Russian prisons.

 It's like Mark Fogel, who is a teacher, and many, many others.